KCErb/lucky-hasura-docker/README.md

 ### script/down

 This script does the reverse of `up`.
 It tears down the sync-volumes and removes the containers so that you go back to a clean slate.
 It's expected that normal development cycle will use `script/up` and if things need to get reset a quick `script/down && script/up` should do the job.
 If you just want to stop containers without deleting them, `script/down` is not what you are looking for.
-Also if you are looking for a deep reset, you'll need to at least delete the lucky image (or adjust `up.yml` to do a rebuild).
+You can use `up` for things like that.
+If you are looking for a _deep_ deep reset, you'll need to at least delete the lucky image (or adjust `up.yml` to do a rebuild).

+WARNING: I haven't tested this script on a machine where I have multiple Docker projects, so this might have unexpected side effects like stopping or removing containers/volumes unexpectedly.
+It shouldn't, but it's not properly tested.

+### script/test

+This script spins up test copies of hasura and lucky in different containers and on different ports than `script/up`.
+If all goes well, you should be able to just run this script, see the tests pass, and it'll clean up after itself.
+It is important that you use this script (or something similar to it) to run tests since since we are using a hard-coded `DATABASE_URL` for Lucky.
+Your tests will run on whatever database that URL is set to.
+Since tests truncate the database, you could end up truncating your development database at an inopportune time.
+This script also has the advantage of setting things up properly so that Hasura is available for API calls in the test suite.

+It won't hurt anything, but I recommend that you delete `spec/setup/setup_database.cr` since this script sets up the database first to let Hasura talk to it and then runs the Lucky spec suite.

 ### Other Scripts